BY TORDUE SIMON TARGEMA

 But obviously, the requirements highlighted above are stringent and require adequate preparation ahead of time.
 It is extremely difficult to get admission or supervisor’s approval within short notice, but very easy if you start on time.
 Good news?
 Information about eligible courses and supervisors at UK Universities are available on their websites.
 You can check them up and reach out accordingly.

 Kindly use this as a guide to prepare yourself ADEQUATELY for the next scholarship application rounds.
 Success, they say, is for those who are prepared for it, and that could be YOU.
 See you in the UK soon!

-Tordue Simon Targema teaches in the department of Journalism & Media Studies, Taraba State University.
-He is currently a Commonwealth Ph.D. scholar at the University of Glasgow, United Kingdom.
+Tordue Simon Targema lectures in the department of Journalism and Media Studies, Taraba State University and is currently a visiting Ph.D.
+Student at the University of Glasgow, UK.
 Email: [email protected]